MUC Hats¶

 improved in 25.xx

-ejabberd implements support for XEP-0317 Hats since version 21.12, as implemented in commit 5d0e599.
-In ejabberd 25.xx, support has been improved to XEP v0.2.0, with some minor differences to the examples in the protocol, which are described here.
+In ejabberd 25.03 support was improved to XEP version 0.2.0, with some minor differences to the examples in the protocol, which are described in this page.

 Configuration¶